alainglez/caldo-blog/content/post/second-post.md

 To finish the hosting configuration, I created an A resource with Google Domains for my custom domain http://caldo.io and linked it to the GitHub Pages website.

-Next step is to be add a nice user interface using Reactjs library.
+Next step in using this blog as my development playground to try new technologies is to add some nice user interface with Facebook's Reactjs library.

 I will keep you posted :-)